 In the end, focus your social media strategy — organic and paid — on posting quality content.
 Without good quality content, you won’t grow your social media following and people won’t pay attention.
 With good quality content, though, even if you post once a month, you’ll generate engagement and even leads for your business.

 Well, it’s whatever entertains, delights, or helps your target market.
 Maybe it makes them laugh, maybe it helps them solve a real problem, or maybe it just entertains them for a moment.

 If the goal is to build trust and generate leads, then quality content is simply engaging your target market — it’s the first step on the road to building a meaningful relationship with the people who will help grow your business.

 Do that and you’ll be far ahead of market competitors.

-Social media is powerful.
+Real estate social media is powerful.

 And now you know how to take advantage of that fact.
 You know what to post on social media and you know how often to post it.